Melbinmatheew/Energy-Consumption-Forcasting/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 For major changes, open an issue to discuss your proposed modifications.

----

-Feel free to adjust or expand upon any section based on your project's specifics!